ARUSfs/DRIVERLESS2/src/planning/skidpad_planning/README.md

 - **Input**: Positions of detected cones.
 - **RANSAC Circle Detection**:
-  - Fit a circle using a RANSAC-based method to handle noise and outliers.
+  - Fit both circles using a RANSAC-based method to handle noise and outliers.
   - Extract circle center and radius.
 - **Trajectory Generation**:
-  - Calculate the midpoint between the detected circles.
+  - Pre-computed trajectory is transformed to fit the detected centers.
-  - Generate a trajectory as a series of waypoints forming a loop around the midpoints.
   - The trajectory is aligned and smoothed for consistent vehicle control.

 ## Parameters